 There’s never a textbook answer as to how to support someone with eczema, especially an older adult.
 However, with enough time and patience, you’ll be able to understand the best way to handle your situation with your loved one.
 Some elderly eczema sufferers would rather their loved ones be more wary about their condition, appreciating the small reminders to resist the urge to scratch at their skin.
 On the other hand, others may find it annoying, so it all depends on your loved one and how they want support to be in the form.

-Supporting your elderly loved one through retirement has never been so easy—just ask all of our residents’ loved ones in our retirement community!
+Supporting your elderly loved one through retirement has never been so easy—just ask all of our residents’ loved ones in our senior living community!
 Our senior living options ensure that your loved one’s health, including any conditions such as eczema, is managed with care while also giving your loved one enough breathing room to live independently.